fdocr/blog/about.markdown

 permalink: /about/
 ---

+It's difficult to explain what this website is about sometimes.
+The best description I've come up with lives down in the footer.
+So for the [About](/about) page I'll be talking about myself instead.

-I'm a contractor software developer based in Costa Rica currently working as solutions architect & full stack developer @ [Gurunet](http://gurunet.biz/).
+I'm an independent contractor based in Costa Rica currently working as a solutions architect & full stack developer.

-I've been recently focused on backend & full-stack web development but have also led native iOS projects before.
+As for experience I've been recently focused on backend & full-stack web development.
+I've also led the development of iOS native projects, starting from (re) design stage all the way to release and support post launch.
+I lived to tell the story after upgrading a few of the early Swift major versions.

 Throughout my career I've had experience working with the following technologies:

  * Ruby on Rails
     * Currently very interested in StimulusJS for minimal frontend Javascript